 So here are the three clips I recorded in the video, with no EQ, no compression, no reverb, no processing of any kind except to match volume levels and trim ends.
 To recap, the three mics being compared are the CAD M179, Rode NT2a, and Audio-Technica AT3035.
 Naturally the clips are not in the order listed.

-I’ll post the key to the clip identities in a future blog entry.
-Or if you post your opinion and preference in a comment here or on one of the forums I visit I’ll email or PM the information to you.
+If you post your opinion and preference in a comment here or on one of the forums I visit I’ll email or PM the information to you.

 This entry was posted on Thursday, June 25th, 2009 at 1:56 pm and is filed under Audio, Comparisons, Tutorials.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.